sven-hash/docs/content/run-nym-nodes/troubleshooting.md

 `verloc` is short for _verifiable location_.
 Mixnodes and gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
 In later releases, this will allow us to algorithmically verify node locations in a non-fakeable and trustworthy manner.

 You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onwards.

-## I keep seeing `Connection to <IP>:1789 seems to be dead` messages.
-Is this normal?

-Yes, this is normal at the moment, and is **nothing to do with your mixnode**!
-It is simply a warning that your node is unable to connect to other peoples' mixnodes for some reason, most likely because they are offline or poorly configured.

-## I keep seeing ERROR or WARN messages in my node logs.
-Why is that ?

-I have seen quite a few errors from community members in our [Telegram help chat](https://t.me/nymchan_help_chat).

-Most of them are benign.
-Usually you will encounter errors when your nodes tries to estabilish a connection with a "dead" node, that is misconfigured(most likely its firewall is).

-As long as your node outputs `since startup mixed 1337 packets!` in your logs, you should be fine.
-If you want to be sure, check the Nym [dashboard](https://testnet-finney-explorer.nymtech.net/) or see other ways on how to check if your node is really mixing, mentioned in section **How can I tell my node is up and running and mixing traffic?** in this wiki.

 ## Where can I get more help?